 Prior to being named athletics director, Carter served as Ole Miss Deputy A.D. for Development and Resource Acquisition since February 2018.
-He is the Chief Revenue Officer for the athletics department while overseeing the Foundation and serving as the sport administrator for baseball and men’s basketball.
+He was the Chief Revenue Officer for the athletics department while overseeing the Foundation and serving as the sport administrator for baseball and men’s basketball.

-Carter rejoined the athletics department in September 2009 and has served as Executive Director for the Ole Miss Athletics Foundation from June 2012 until his A.D. appointment.
+Carter joined the athletics department in September 2009 and served as Executive Director for the Ole Miss Athletics Foundation from June 2012 until his A.D. appointment.
 He received the 2016 Fundraiser of the Year Award from the National Association of Athletic Development Directors (NAADD).